GregoryMW/cs1302-arcade/REFLECTION.md

 3. **PROB:** Had a hard time scheduling physicial meetings with each other at first, but now that we've settled on a regular day/time things are looking great!

+## TUE 2019-04-16 @ 5:30 PM EST

+1. **DONE:** Created a main menu containing buttons for the two games, Space Invaders and 2048. also created the skeletons for two classes, each representing their respective games.
+Also gave buttons an image as well as adding a background to main menu.

+2. **TODO:** Begin work on creating Space Invaders.
+We plan on creating a 2d-array in which the aliens will move across according to the rules of the game.

+3. **PROB:** Deciding how to display the game, using multiple imageviews in each array space, or some other way.